 4.3.1 Marks Distribution

-Each course, Theory, Practical and Project/Internship/Field work shall be evaluated for a maximum of 100 marks.
-For the theory courses, CIA Tests will carry 25% and the ESE 75% of the marks.
+Each course, Theory, Practical and Project/Internship/Industrial Activity/Field work shall be evaluated for a maximum of 100 marks.
+For both the theory and practical courses, CIA Tests will carry 25% and the ESE 75% of the marks.